Rock On 2: Plot

-Adi learns of some problems in the town in Meghalaya where he had been living, and this causes a rift between him and Sakshi, who is upset that he does not have time for her.
-Adi lands at the airport, where he encounters Jiah again, but they are unable to get over Rahul's death.
+Adi learns of further problems in the Meghalaya town, and this causes a rift between him and Sakshi, who is upset that he does not have time for her.
 Finally, after some hard thinking, Jiah visits Adi in the village and convinces him to stop brooding over Rahul's suicide, stating that he was so dejected with life that he ended up messing with Adi's life as well.
-Adi visits the camp, but there is not much funding available, so Joe and KD come up with the idea of organizing a rock concert with some known bands to raise collective funds.
-However, as soon as Mahender, the state welfare board chief, who had earlier gotten into an egoistic argument with Adi, learns of this, he orders an ambush on the concert venue, thus ruining everything.
+Adi visits the camp, but there is not much funding available, so Joe and KD come up with the idea of organizing a rock concert in a village near Shillong with some known bands to raise collective funds.
+However, as soon as Mahendra, the state welfare board chief, who had earlier gotten into an egoistic argument with Adi, learns of this, he orders an ambush on the concert venue, thus ruining everything.

-That very day, Baba is called by a news reporter and is surprised to learn that Jiah is at the venue of the attack.
-During a heated argument, Jiah vents out to Baba that it was he who had killed Rahul by not motivating him what he needed badly in life.
-Baba breaks down and drops the phone.
-Meanwhile, a contestant from Joe's reality show, Mannjyot, brings some equipment as a replacement for the broken setup.
-The concert becomes a success even as Adi gets Jiah to overcome her fears and apprehensions.
-The village recovers from its crisis as Mahender is forced to release funds, and Magik reunites eventually, with Uday as a new member, and Jiah becomes a singing sensation.
+That day, Guruji is called by a news reporter and is surprised to learn that his daughter was at the venue of the attack.
+During a heated argument, Jiah vents out to Baba that it was he who had killed Rahul by not motivating him for what he needed badly in life.
+This forces her father to reconsider his outdated approach towards music and artists.
+Meanwhile, a contestant from Joe's reality show brings some equipment as a replacement for the broken setup.
+The concert becomes a success as Adi gets Jiah to overcome her fears and apprehensions.
+The village recovers from its crisis as Mahendra is forced to release funds, Magik reunites eventually, with Uday as a new member, and Jiah becomes a singing sensation.